Photo Credit: Danielle Davis

 - Divide the quinoa among four bowls.
 Top each serving with the caramelized bananas, blueberries, almond butter and pecans.

-Excerpted from The Healthy Swaps Cookbook by Danielle Davis.
-(Page Street Publishing Co. © 2021)
+Reprinted with permission from The Healthy Swaps Cookbook by Danielle Davis, Page Street Publishing Co.
+2021.

 Rate This Recipe